moos/sliderControl/README.md

 # sliderControl

-I needed a touch-enabled slider input control for a project I was working on.
-Unfortunately there was no good existing solution, so I rolled my own.
+sliderControl is a stand-alone slider control optimized for touch-enabnled Webkit-based browsers, such as on the iPad, iPhone, and iPod touch.

 [Demo](http://42at.com/lab/sliderControl) (best viewed on desktop Safari/Chrome or iPhone/iPod Touch).